php/php-langspec/spec/10-expressions.md

 A generator function (referred to as a *delegating generator*) can delegate to another generator function (referred to as a *subgenerator*), a Traversable object, or an array, each of which is designated by *expression*.

-Each value yielded by *expression* is passed directly to the delegating generator's caller.
+Each value yielded by *assignment-expression* is passed directly to the delegating generator's caller.

 Each value sent to the delegating generator's `send` method is passed to the subgenerator's `send` method.
-If *expression* is not a generator function, any sent values are ignored.
+If *assignment-expression* is not a generator function, any sent values are ignored.

-Exceptions thrown by *expression* are propagated up to the delegating generator.
+Exceptions thrown by *assignment-expression* are propagated up to the delegating generator.

 Upon traversable completion, `NULL` is returned to the delegating generator if the traversable is not a generator.
 If the traversable is a generator, its return value is sent to the delegating generator as the value of the `yield from` *expression*.

-An exception of type `Error` is thrown if *expression* evaluates to a generator that previously terminated with an uncaught exception, or it evaluates to something that is neither Traversable nor an array.
+An exception of type `Error` is thrown if *assignment-expression* evaluates to a generator that previously terminated with an uncaught exception, or it evaluates to something that is neither Traversable nor an array.

 **Examples**